TroyWarez/VitaTether/README.md

 ## Usage

-* Install VPK file on PSVITA
+* Install VPK file on your PSVITA
-* Open VitaTether on PSVITA
+* Open VitaTether on your PSVITA
+* Connect a USB cable to your PSVITA and then to your PSTV

 ## Credits
 * VitaPad